catseye/Robin/doc/Design_Decisions.markdown

 working with a list of bindings, and you shouldn't overload the meanings of things in the list.)

-So: in the `(robin (0 1) ...)` form, there is no seperate list of module imports; but Robin's `let*` does have an intermediate list.
+So, Robin's `let*` does have an intermediate list.
 (On the other hand, `bind` doesn't need a list at all, obviating the issue.)
-Generally, there is no consistency here yet, and one should probably be established.
+Following suit, the syntax for importing modules uses a list to contain the module specifiers (although it did not originally.)

 #### Should the language define static analyses?